 If you’re royalty, you make the color purple off-limits to the masses, to save the time wasted (and the face lost) in inevitable cycles of mimicry.

-By fashion, I’ve meant the cultural signification fields (the connotations, associations, relationships, histories of use) tied to objects and behaviors.
-I’ve meant the reading and assessing of said signification fields to create and communicate legible signals to desired audiences, within the context at hand (a process not dissimilar to reading a chessboard in order to determine optimal moves).
-I’ve meant fashion to refer to the industry of often-cyclic use, abuse, and reuse of objects or behaviors in new contexts, and the industries (branding, marketing, advertising, visual art) that constantly use and, through using, distort this signification field.
-By tying your product to legible signals (that is, by making it so that consumers can send a legible identity signal through consumption, a “who I am” to friends and strangers), you move units.
+By fashion, I’ve meant the cultural signification fields—the connotations, associations, relationships, and histories of use—tied to objects and behaviors.
+I’ve meant the reading and evaluation of said signification fields, and the ways such readings shape and enable the production of signals (for some desired audiences, within some context at hand).
+This process is not dissimilar to reading a chessboard in order to determine optimal moves.
+I’ve meant “fashion” to refer to the industry of often-cyclic use, abuse, and reuse of objects or behaviors in new contexts, and the industries (branding, marketing, advertising, visual art) that constantly use and, through using, distort this signification field.
+Associate your beer with beaches, and customers can signal a laid-back attitude with every purchased six-pack.
+By tying your product to signals (by making it so that consumers can send a legible identity signal through consumption, a “who I am” to friends and strangers), you move units.

 A list of everything-I-can-come-up-with comprising the cultural signification field: